Sagar160/outlook-plugin-email-data/README.md

 # Outlook-Addin-python
 Execute the action instead of task pane.
+For env requirement: flask, openssl

 ## Test webapp before deployment
 You can run flask locally and then `temporarily` change the manifest_python.xml file to your local development url.